Before you arrive

-Police in Alberta give out traffic tickets for offences such as speeding, distracted driving (for example, talking on a cellphone) and causing an accident.
+Police – city police, RCMP, sheriffs – in Alberta give out traffic tickets for offences such as speeding, distracted driving such as talking on a cellphone, and causing an accident.
 Tickets can also be issued by photo radar.
 Some tickets require you to appear in traffic court and may involve demerit points.
 Too many demerit points cause you to lose your licence.

-Alberta has very tough penalties for people who drive impaired by alcohol or drugs.
+Alberta has severe penalties for people who drive impaired by alcohol or drugs.
 Learn more about driving responsibly.

 Buying, insuring and registering a vehicle

 There is a process for buying, insuring and registering a vehicle in Alberta.